slobdell/skew-binomial-queues/README.md

 # Thread-Safe Lock Free Priority Queue

+## Background
-The `BootstrappedSkewBinomialQueue` provides the fundamental synchronous data structure specific to this repository (NOT the purported thread-safe parallelized data structure).
-It is based on Dr. Chris Okasaki's paper, [Optimal Purely Functional Priority Queues](http://www.brics.dk/RS/96/37/BRICS-RS-96-37.pdf).
+This project is based on Dr. Chris Okasaki's paper, [Optimal Purely Functional Priority Queues](http://www.brics.dk/RS/96/37/BRICS-RS-96-37.pdf).
 You can also read [my own blog](http://scottlobdell.me/2016/09/thread-safe-lock-free-priority-queues-golang/) for background, motivation, and analysis of the repository.

-The supported operations and their associated run time complexities are as follows:
+The underlying fundamental data structure in this repository is the Bootstrapped Skew Binomial Queue, which is outlined in Dr. Okasaki's paper.
+At one abstraction level higher, a separate data structure, concisely labeled as a "Parallel Queue", exists that enables thread-safe (and lock free!) concurrent dequeue operations at the cost of sacrificing absolute correctness.

+The motivation behind the thread-safe version of the datastructure stemmed from a generally pragmatic use case of priority queues in which:
+* thread-safe concurrent access is desirable
+* returning the absolute highest priority item in a saturated environment is not necessarily required

+## API
+For the TLDR, check out [public.go](https://github.com/slobdell/skew-binomial-queues/blob/master/public.go) to understand the access and instantiation patterns of the data structures provided.

+## General Time Complexity
 #### Enqueue: O(1)
 #### Peek: O(1)
 #### Dequeue: O(log N)
 #### Length: O(1)
 #### Meld: O(1)

-The fundamental advantage over a comparable priority queue datastructure is the ability to meld queues in constant time.

-This `BootstrappedSkewBinomialQueue` is also noteworthy in that every operation against the priority queue is copy-on-write.
-Therefore, any given version of the queue is immutable which can be taken advantage of for particular cases.
-Operations that imply mutations (Enqueue, Dequeue, and Meld) actually return references to new respective roots in the underlying tree without changing the tree itself.

 ## Usage:
 ```
 type ArbitraryDataType struct {
     ArbitraryData string
-    Score         int
+    score         int
 }

-func (a ArbitraryDataType) LessThan(otherPriority skewBinomialQ.QueuePriority) bool {
+func (a ArbitraryDataType) Score() int {
-	casted, ok := otherPriority.(ArbitraryDataType)
-	if ok {
-		return a.Score < casted.Score
+  return a.score
 }
-	return false
-}

 arbitraryScore := 100
-q1 := skewBinomialQ.NewEmptyBootstrappedSkewBinomialQueue()
+q1 := priorityQ.NewImmutableSynchronousQ()

 /**********  ENQUEUE  **********/
 q1 = q1.Enqueue(